-- (1) The presiding judge shall communicate the bill of indictment to the indicted accused and at the same time shall summon him to state, within a time limit to be set, whether he wants to apply for individual evidence to be taken before the decision to open main proceedings or whether he wants to raise objections to the opening of main proceedings.
-The bill of indictment shall also be communicated to a private accessory prosecutor and to a person entitled to private accessory prosecution who has applied therefor; section 145a (1) and (3) shall apply accordingly. - (2) The court shall decide on the applications and objections.
-The decision shall not be contestable.
+(1) The presiding judge communicates the bill of indictment to the indicted accused and at the same time summons him or her to state, within a time limit to be set, whether he or she wishes to apply for individual evidence to be taken before the decision to open main proceedings or whether he or she wishes to raise objections to the opening of main proceedings.
+The bill of indictment is also communicated to a private accessory prosecutor and to a person entitled to private accessory prosecution who has applied therefor; section 145a (1) and (3) applies accordingly.
+(2) The court decides on the applications and objections.
+The decision is not contestable.

-Order for taking of additional evidence
+Section 202 Order for taking of additional evidence

 Before the court decides on the opening of the main proceedings, it may order individual evidence to be taken to help to investigate the case.
-The order shall not be contestable.
+The order is not contestable.

-If the court is considering opening main proceedings, it may discuss the status of the proceedings with the parties, insofar as this appears suitable to expedite the proceedings.
-The essential content of this discussion shall be documented.
+If the court is considering opening main proceedings, it may discuss the status of the proceedings with the parties insofar as this appears suitable to expedite the proceedings.
+The essential content of this discussion is to be placed on record.

-Decision to open main proceedings
+Section 203 Decision to open main proceedings

-The court shall decide to open main proceedings if, in the light of the results of the preparatory proceedings, there appear to be sufficient grounds to suspect that the indicted accused has committed an offence.
+The court decides to open main proceedings if, in the light of the results of the preparatory proceedings, there appear to be sufficient grounds to suspect that the indicted accused has committed an offence.